 Continuing the focus on increasing air connectivity, the government proposed to increase the standards to accommodate 1 billion flights a year.
 Arun Jaitley also announced 56 unserved airports and 31 unserved helipads will be covered for usage by civilians soon.

-The government also announced an allocation of ₹ 1,014.09 crore for the FY 2018-2019 towards revival of 50 airports and viability gap funding for improving aviation infrastructure in the north-east states under the flagship regional connectivity scheme.
+The government also announced an allocation of ₹ 1,014.09 crores for the FY 2018-2019 towards the revival of 50 airports and viability gap funding for improving aviation infrastructure in the north-east states under the flagship regional connectivity scheme.

 The amount allocated this year is almost five times the total allocation done in FY 2017-18.